Toutouwai/ConnectPageFields/README.md

 Make sure you have set the "Selectable Pages" settings for each Page field correctly:

-* The settings for PageField A should allow pages using the template(s) that PageField B has been added to.
+* The settings for Page field A should allow pages using the template(s) that Page field B has been added to.
-* The settings for PageField B should allow pages using the template(s) that PageField A has been added to.
+* The settings for Page field B should allow pages using the template(s) that Page field A has been added to.

 ## License